 “No, I didn’t mean like . . . you know like the little kids in African countries where famine is really bad . . . you’ve seen those commercials.
 Maybe he needed a doctor to see what was wrong with him.”

 “He was a doctor, Meg!”
 Grandma snapped.
 “He carried a stethoscope in a briefcase and made house calls to sick neighbors, but he couldn’t help his dang self.”

-Jerry suddenly stopped rocking, pulling his feet in under his knees and planting them firmly on the grown.
-The chair leaned erect on the front end of the rockers and jerked forward as if about to flip over and spill him out onto the floor each he coughed into his first.
-Residue of the Jell-O still in his mouth sprayed out onto his fingers or flew toward Marcos who sat directly across from him.
+Jerry suddenly stopped rocking.
+He pulled his feet in under his knees and planted them firmly on the ground.
+The chair stood erect on the front end of the rockers and jerked forward as if it were about to flip over and spill him out onto the floor.
+He coughed into his fist.
+Residue of the Jell-O still in his mouth sprayed out onto his fingers and flew toward Marcos who sat directly across from him.
 His coughs were wet and bubbly, and he rubbed his unsettled stomach with his other hand as it rumbled, making the sound of boiling water.

 Grandma looked at him from the corner of her eye.
 “Don’t.
 You.
 Dare.”

 But it was too late.
 He doubled over and retched the pinkish contents of his stomach onto the floor.
 Marcos hovered his hands over the wheels of his chair, his mind too slow to remind him which way to roll them in order to back up.
 He watched silently as the vomit spread out and enclosed around his orthopedic shoes.
 Everyone else in our circle raised their feet and held their legs parallel to the floor, though, with their age, they wouldn’t be able to keep them up for long.
 Grandma, younger and more flexible than most of the residents, climbed into her chair and sat on her knees.

 “Oh, hush up, woman!”
 Jerry said as he wiped his mouth with the back of his wrist and pushed himself off his knees, leaning back in the rocking chair.